Old Rosin the Beau: Partial lyrics

 The lyrics depend on which version of the song is considered.
 The 1838 version of "Old Rosin the Beau" begins with the following verse:

 The lyrics, as arranged by J. C. Beckell in 1838, are as follows:

 The original folk song, "Rosin the Bow" begins as follows:

 Early history

-Both the tune and early lyrics for "Rosin the Bow" are traditional (with no known author).
-In 1838, the variation "Old Rosin the Beau" was published as a "Comic Song Dedicated to the Members of the Falcon Club by the Publisher" (Ld.
-Meignen & Co.), arranged by J. C. Beckell.
+The melody commonly referred to in the United States as "Old Rosin the Bow" was originally written under the title of "Eoghan Coir" by Irish poet and songwriter Riocard Bairéad sometime in the late 18th Century.
+Following the Irish Rebellion of 1798, William Rooney adapted the melody into an Irish rebel song called "The Men of the West" for the centenary celebrations of the event.

 Other texts

 Several US presidential campaign songs were set to the tune of "Old Rosin the Beau", including for Abraham Lincoln ("Lincoln and Liberty").
 William Henry Harrison was the subject of three separate songs set to the tune: "The Hero of Tippecanoe", "Tyler and Tippecanoe", and another, similar, song by the same name.
 Henry Clay, Whig candidate in 1824, 1832, and 1844, was the subject of many more, in keeping with the Whig tradition of the time to glorify their candidates in song.
 George Hood's Henry Clay Minstrel, compiled in 1843, lists six: Harry, The Honest And True; The Ladies' Whig Song; The Whig Rifle Tune; The Saint Louis Clay Club Song; How Many Clay Men Are There, and Come All Ye Good Men Of The Nation.

 A 19th-century American hymn by Seymour Boughton Sawyer, "How bright is the day when the Christian", was set to the tune and published as "Sawyer's Exit" in the Sacred Harp edition of 1850, in a three-part arrangement attributed to John Massengale.

 The tune has been used in "Acres of Clams" (aka "Old Settler's Song").
 It is also the melody to "Down in the Willow Garden" (aka "Rose Connolly").
 Randy Sparks later used it for the song "Denver", performed by The New Christy Minstrels on their 1963 live album, The New Christy Minstrels – In Person.